palmb/slice-dict/README.md

 ```

 ## Usage
-One can use `SliceDict` identical to `dict`, but it brings some additional
+The provided class `SliceDict` is an extended dictionary.
+It behaves exactly as the
+buildin `dict` for single (hashable) keys, but adds some additional features.
-features, like getting and setting multiple keys at once and slicing.
+Namely, getting and setting multiple keys at once, slicing with integers and boolean
+selection.

+An example usage:
 ```pycon
 >>> from sliceable_dict import SliceDict
 >>> d = SliceDict(zero=0, one=1)